Nominations for the 2018 Kozeny Communitarian Award

 by Sky Blue, FIC Executive Director

-The Fellowship for Intentional Community announces that nominations are now open―Jan 1 to April 1―for the 2018 Kozeny Communitarian Award.
+The Foundation for Intentional Community announces that nominations are now open―Jan 1 to April 1―for the 2018 Kozeny Communitarian Award.

 The award honors the indomitable spirit of Geoph Kozeny, who devoted his adult life to creating community in the world.
 Geoph was integrally involved with the Fellowship from 1988 until his untimely death in 2007, yet his spirit lives on through this remembrance.

 The Award is intended to celebrate the accomplishments of a person or organization in one or more of the following ways: